Son of a Cleaning Lady

 The Persistence Factor

-I test the same exact thing in interviews.
+I test the same exact thing in critical interviews.
 I give candidates a logic riddle, not a trick, not a word game, but a solvable problem.
 What matters isn’t the answer.
-It’s what they do in the moment of “I don’t know, shit, and I really want to seem smart, and get this job.”
+It’s what they do in the moment of “I don’t know, !!!, I really want to seem smart, and get this job.”
 Do they fight through the wall their brain throws up, the panic of wanting the answer right away, or do they fold?
 The strongest people are the ones who stay in that space and keep going.
 Ask yourself right now: when you face something you don’t know, how fast do you give up?

 Building Your Discipline Tank